candlecao/Chinese-Traditional-Music-Culture-Knowledge-Base_Cooperation/promptFor2.3.1.1.1.md

 - **Column 4**: Type of the target node
 - **Column 5**: Type of the edge

-Based on this typed edge list data, to construct a heterogeneous network graph, using python, please help me by providing the corresponding code
+Based on this "typed edge list" data, to construct a "heterogeneous network graph", using python, please help me by providing the corresponding code
 **Note**:
  (1) The direction of the arrows in the graph should point from the **source node** to the **target node**;
  (2) You may refer to networksx and matplotlib
- (3) Presume we import the complete CSV file named "csv.csv" from the python script (4) For node labels, try preventing overlap by either:
+ (3) Assume we import the complete CSV file named "csv.csv" from the python script

-    (4.1) Selectively displaying some labels, or
-    (4.2) Replacing dense labels with numbered identifiers and including a separate legend that maps numbers to their corresponding labels
- (5) Enhance visualization with:
+ (4) Enhance visualization with:
-- Implement a force-directed (spring) layout model for optimal node positioning
+   (4.1) Implement a force-directed (spring) layout model for optimal node positioning so that the distance may truely reflect the similarity or proximity
+   (4.2) Despite implementation of the force-directed (spring) layout model, this layout should both avoid nodes overlaping and minimize edge crossings
-- Scale node sizes proportionally to their centrality values for visual emphasis of important nodes
+   (4.3) Scale node sizes proportionally to their centrality values for visual emphasis of important nodes

+ (5) To prevent node label overlap while maintaining aforementioned visualization quality, follow these principles in order of preference:
+   (5.1) Display all node labels directly whenever possible (5.2) When display space is limited, the font size of node labels can be appropriately reduced to avoid overlap (5.3) Selectively omit labels only when nodes are too close or crowded (5.4) When necessary, position labels at a comfortable distance from their nodes with connector lines to maintain clear association while preventing overlap
+   (5.5) As a last resort, replace labels in dense clusters with numbered identifiers and include a separate legend that maps these numbers to their corresponding labels; the numbered identifiers should also be positioned to avoid overlap, applying the same principles used for managing label placement
+   - In summary, use flexible approaches to manage size, positioning, and visibility based on the network's complexity